 The 'caring week' runs from Sunday to Saturday.
-Therefore, you could still be entitled to Carer's Allowance if you provide at least 35 hours of care but only over weekends.
+You could be entitled to Carer's Allowance if you provide at least 35 hours of care but only over weekends.

 To be eligible, the following must apply:

-- you must have been present in Northern Ireland for at least 26 weeks in the 12 months prior to your date of claim
+- you must have been in Northern Ireland for at least two of the last three years before your laim

 - you must be in Northern Ireland when you make your claim